Energy: Units of measure

-In 1843, James Prescott Joule independently discovered the mechanical equivalent in a series of experiments.
-The most famous of them used the "Joule apparatus": a descending weight, attached to a string, caused rotation of a paddle immersed in water, practically insulated from heat transfer.
-It showed that the gravitational potential energy lost by the weight in descending was equal to the internal energy gained by the water through friction with the paddle.
+In dimensional analysis, the base units of energy are given by: Work = Force × Distance = M L2 T−2, with the fundamental dimensions of Mass M, Length L, and time T. In the International System of Units (SI), the unit of energy is the joule.
+It is a derived unit that is equal to the energy expended, or work done, in applying a force of one newton through a distance of one metre.

-In the International System of Units (SI), the unit of energy is the joule, named after Joule.
-It is a derived unit.
-It is equal to the energy expended (or work done) in applying a force of one newton through a distance of one metre.
-However energy is also expressed in many other units not part of the SI, such as ergs, calories, British thermal units, kilowatt-hours and kilocalories, which require a conversion factor when expressed in SI units.
+The SI unit of power, defined as energy per unit of time, is the watt, which is one joule per second.
+Thus, a kilowatt-hour (kWh), which can be realized as the energy delivered by one kilowatt of power for an hour, is equal to 3.6 million joules.
+The CGS energy unit is the erg and the imperial and US customary unit is the foot-pound.

-The SI unit of energy rate (energy per unit time) is the watt, which is a joule per second.
-Thus, one joule is one watt-second, and 3600 joules equal one watt-hour.
-The CGS energy unit is the erg and the imperial and US customary unit is the foot pound.
-Other energy units such as the electronvolt, food calorie or thermodynamic kcal (based on the temperature change of water in a heating process), and BTU are used in specific areas of science and commerce.
+Other energy units such as the electronvolt, food calorie, thermodynamic kilocalorie and BTU are used in specific areas of science and commerce.